 I love my 50mm 1.8 and my 40mm 2.8 lenses for this reason (among others!)
 See the bottom of the post for resources.

-The photo below left was shot at an f-stop of 7.1, while the one on the right was shot at 2.8.
-The 2.8 aperture gave a more blurred background than the first picture with the 7.1 aperture.
+The top photo, below, was shot at an aperture of 2.8, while the one below it was shot at an aperture of 7.1.
+The 2.8 aperture gave a more blurred background than the second picture with the 7.1 aperture.

 - To use this first method for getting a blurred background, you will need to use Aperture Priority Mode (AV on Canon, A on Nikon) or Manual Mode.
 If you don’t want to have to adjust all of the settings, Aperture Priority will be more simple than Manual, as it’s a semi-automatic mode.